0xthiagomartins/nassim-blog/src/docs/posts/0 Data Concepts.md

 **Data security** is protecting data, information, and systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide:

 - *Integrity:* Guarding against improper data modification or destruction, and includes ensuring data non-repudiation and authenticity;
-- *Confidenciality:* Preserving authorized restrictions on access and disclosure, including means for protecting personal privacy and proprietary data;
+- *Confidentiality:* Preserving authorized restrictions on access and disclosure, including means for protecting personal privacy and proprietary data;
 - *Availability*: Ensuring timely and reliable access to and use of data.

-**Data privacy** is the assured, proper, and consistent collection, processing, communication, use and disposition of data associatede with personal information (PI) and personally-identifiable information (PII) throughout its life cycle.
+**Data privacy** is the assured, proper, and consistent collection, processing, communication, use and disposition of data associated with personal information (PI) and personally-identifiable information (PII) throughout its life cycle.

-Security and Privacy are the major concerns in the data apllications.
+Security and Privacy are the major concerns in the data applications.
 Application domains are health care, finance, governance and many other both from private and public sectors.
-These domains deal with very sensitive infomration suchc as Personal Health Record, Credit History, Personal Identity, etc. This data needs to be protected both to meet compliance requirements of each domain and to ensure the privacy of individuals.
+These domains deal with very sensitive information such as Personal Health Record, Credit History, Personal Identity, etc. This data needs to be protected both to meet compliance requirements of each domain and to ensure the privacy of individuals.

 ### Governance and Management

-Data systems gives enterprises ability to access, aggregate and analyze ever increasing amounts of data.It is an enormous opportunity to make information the leader of value creation, but without comprehensive principles, policies and frameworks, Data system can generate enormous risks.
+Data systems gives enterprises ability to access, aggregate and analyze ever increasing amounts of data.
+It is an enormous opportunity to make information the leader of value creation, but without comprehensive principles, policies and frameworks, Data system can generate enormous risks.
 Data System needs governance framework that ensures trustworthy data practices.
-Without propoer governance, the same data that brings value to the organization, can also bring misfortune if its security and privacy is compromised.
-With effective data/information governance in place, business stakeholds tend to have greater trust and confidence in data.
+Without proper governance, the same data that brings value to the organization, can also bring misfortune if its security and privacy is compromised.
+With effective data/information governance in place, business stakeholders tend to have greater trust and confidence in data.
 There is complete accountability throughout the lifecycle of information.

 The volume of information coming into most companies has exploded in recent years, and many IT shops are dealing with extremely large data sets.
 It makes Data Governance and Management as the continuously evolving process.
 With data being stored for analytics, storage management tasks keep on growing.
 More drives and devices are needed to house the data.
-And to ensure high performance server CPUs are satiated, data must be slectively stored and moved to different storage tiers to meet the varying I/O and throughput performance characteristics of each application.
+And to ensure high performance server CPUs are satiated, data must be selectively stored and moved to different storage tiers to meet the varying I/O and throughput performance characteristics of each application.

 Business Intelligence extracted from new types of growing volumes of data has led companies to use dedicated systems optimized for the different business.
 This approach can make inefficient use of storage.
 Spare capacity in one effort goes idle, while another group's effort requires buying additional capacity.
 This increases CAPEX spending and its impact on IT budgets is compounded by an associated increase in OPEX costs as the added devices must be managed and amintained, take data center space, and must be powered and cooled.

 This approach also results in siloing which further complicates the matter.
 Siloing also prevents organizations from realizing the advantages of a whole-company view of its data.
 Additionally, since of the same data (a costumer sales database or stock market indices, for example) might be used by different groups for different purposes, having multiple versions of this data increases the total data volume.
 It also increases the need for multiple data entry, which contriibutes to multiple versions of the truth.

 Making matters worse, by using an optimized storage solution to match the various analytics application's performance needs, there are often different storage product lines used throughout the organizations.
-Each type of storage system would typically have it sown storage managemnet system.
+Each type of storage system would typically have it sown storage management system.
 This is often the case even if all of the systems come from one vendor.

 All this had led to development of new tools to manage Data.

 ### Data Transfer

 Traditional WAN-based transport methods cannot move terabytes of data at the speed dictated by businesses; they use a fraction of available bandwidth and achieve transfer speeds that are unsuitable for such volumes, introducing unacceptable delays in moving data around.
-It is also not logical to move around terabytes of data in a day for processing on differents nodes.
+It is also not logical to move around terabytes of data in a day for processing on different nodes.

 Other methods like moving the data physically by writing it to a disk and then transporting the physical disk too have limitations as by the time data reaches to a processing facility, it amy have already changed.